.

 Please help correct this error if you notice it on the web or in print.

-• Hear one of Eldress Anna White's songs, "Brilliant Gem," arranged by Jack Bomer on this highly-rated AMRC CD:
+Hear one of Eldress Anna White's songs, "Brilliant Gem," arranged by Jack Bomer, on this popular AMRC CD:

 Shaker Music CD Collections